 - 1. STOP!
 Read the safety information above on this label.
 This appliance is equipped with an ignition device which automatically lights the burner.
 Do not try to light the burner by hand. - 2.
 Set room thermostat(s) to lowest setting. - 3.
-Turn OFF all electrical power to the appliance. - Locate boiler manual gas valve (in the gas piping connected to the - 5.
-Turn boiler manual gas valve knob counterclockwise \(\cap \) to OPEN gas supply. - 6.
+Turn OFF all electrical power to the appliance. - Locate boiler manual gas valve (in the gas piping connected to the boiler). - 6.
 Wait five (5) minutes to clear out any gas.
-Then smell for gas, including - 7.
+Then smell for gas, including near the floor. - 7.
 If you smell gas, STOP!
 Turn the boiler manual gas valve to OFF.
 Then follow WHAT TO DO IF YOU SMELL GAS, above.
 If you don't smell gas, go to step 8, below. - 8.
 Turn ON all electrical power to the appliance. - 9.
 Set thermostat(s) to desired setting. - 10.
 The boiler display will show symbols and/or text describing the status of the boiler as it proceeds through its operating sequence.
 "Standby" status means the burner is off. - 11.
 If the appliance will not operate when there is a call for heat and piping is not hot, follow the instructions "To Turn Off Gas To Appliance" below and call your service technician or gas supplier.